1. Dynamic Bond Funds

 5. Things to keep in mind when Investing in Dynamic Bond Funds

 a.
-Check if the funds have proven ability to perform across multiple market scenarios.
-Assess the performance of the fund over at least 5 years
+Check if the funds have proven the ability to perform across multiple market scenarios.
+Assess the performance of the fund over at least five years.

 b.
-See how the fund has managed to limit the downside, when interest rates increased in the last few years
+See how the fund had managed to limit the downside when interest rates increased in the last few years.

 d.
-Do not go for dynamic bonds if your investment horizon falls below 3 years
+Do not go for dynamic bonds if your investment horizon falls below three years.

 e.
-Stay away from New Fund Offers (NFO) in dynamic bonds, and choose one with a minimum of 5 year vintage and suitable track record
+Stay away from New Fund Offers (NFO) in dynamic bonds, and choose the one with a minimum of 5-year vintage and suitable track record.